 - Subject and Scope of Paper

 By clicking on the link below you will be redirected to a Canvas page and prompted to make a new user or login for the NULC Submissions.
-Once registered and logged into the Canvas page, click "Go to Courses" for further instructions.
+Please use your college/university student email.
+Once logged into the Canvas page, click "Go to Courses" for further instructions.